Advanced Networking (ANET)

 Referencing, citing, and quoting

 If you want to literally include text from the paper (or other sources) in your blog, then you need to reference and quote it.
 This includes sources where you are an author.
-During the first lecture, we will briefly discuss the differences between citing, quoting, and copying (slide of 19 of this presentation).
+During the first lecture, we will briefly discuss the differences between citing, quoting, and copying (see slide of 19 of this presentation).

 If you want, you can use references in your blog rather than hyperlinks to refer to external sources.
 We’ll exclude them from the wordcount, and we also won’t count the blog’s title and figure and table headings.